southwane/southwane/README.md

 - 👋 Wad up, I’m Southwane
 - 👀 I’m interested in learning web development, specifically, HTML, CSS, and Javascript
 - 🌱 I’m currently learning react and nextjs
-- 💞️ I’m looking to collaborate on any HTML, CSS, or Javascript-related web development project.
+- 💞️ I’m looking to collaborate on any HTML, CSS, or Javascript-related web development project
 - 📫 Send an email If you need to contact me
 - ⚡ Fun fact: